shakespeare-with-two-skulls

 One of the most common things that Spanish learners struggle with is how to tell the difference between two Spanish verbs that both mean “to be”: ser and estar.

-This guide will take you through how and when to use these two verbs in Spanish and soon it will come naturally!
+But have no fear.
+This guide will take you through how and when to use these two verbs in Spanish, and soon you’ll find choosing ser or estar comes naturally!

 Contents